Youth Relations & Organizational Equity Manager Trimease K Carter, LMSW

 Creating an Assessment

-Wholespire really wanted to use the REI Workplace Guides to help guide their REI efforts because it was created by local partners, being used by other organizations in South Carolina, and Wholespire staff participated in its development.
-Staff didn’t have much luck finding an existing assessment that would measure the indicators found in the REI Workplace Guides, so they created their own based on the guide’s 36 indicators.
-They also adopted and modified various other assessments that will be explained later in the blog.
+We really wanted to use the REI Workplace Guides to help guide our REI efforts because it was created by local partners, used by other organizations in South Carolina, and we participated in its development.
+When we looked for an existing assessment that would measure the indicators found in the REI Workplace Guides, we didn’t have much luck, so we created our own based on the guide’s 36 indicators.
+Additionally, we adopted and modified various other assessments that will be explained later in the blog.

-They chose to collaborate with high school students and HYPE alumni because one of long-term goals of The HYPE Project is to expose HYPE alumni to careers in public health and other aspects of community health improvement.
-They turned to the White Knoll High School HYPE alumni based on their successful HYPE project, the Fast Break breakfast program, and the advanced learning program.
-Staff were confident that the students would grasp the concept of assessment and accept our challenge.
+We chose to collaborate with high school students and HYPE alumni because one of the long-term goals of The HYPE Project is to expose HYPE alumni to careers in public health and other aspects of community health improvement.
+We turned to the White Knoll High School HYPE alumni based on their successful HYPE project, the Fast Break breakfast program and the advanced learning program.
+We were confident that the students would grasp the concept of assessment and accept our challenge.
 After all, they learned about the importance of assessments during their HYPE training.

 The infographic below highlights the six assessments Wholespire used to establish goals and action steps for integrating race equity into the workplace.